rafi-gemhar33/rails-notes/ruby/10_collections_central_enumerable_and_enumerator.md

 ### Getting the first match with `find`(a.k.a. `detect`)
 - first element in an array for which the code block
 - returns nil if none is found.
--  provide a “nothing found”, a Proc object—as an argument
+-  provide a "nothing found", a Proc object—as an argument
   - proc will be called if the find fails.

 ```rb